nikulpatel3141/nikulpatel3141.github.io/content/projects/homepage_quotes.md

 ## Filtering Quotes

-Some of the quotes on Goodreads are *really* long, so I filtered out for the short ones using this bash one-liner:
+Some of the quotes on Goodreads are *really* long, so I filtered out for the short ones using `awk`:

 ```bash
 $ awk '{if (length($0) < 100) print }' inspirational_quotes.csv >> quotes.csv